 "My auntie's goat, you were!" the other boy retorted.
 "You snatched one of my fares once already today, you little turd!
 Besides, you're part of the Kanda pullers, so why are you even here?"

 "Calm down, boys!"
 Miles ordered sternly.
 "We happen to be heading into Kanda, Atash.
-Yoru, why don't you head out to the fort?
-Sergeant Major Benjamin's back and he'll be wanting to go see his wife."
+Yoru, why don't you go wait by the Wahir access road?
+Sergeant Major Benjamin's on his way back and he'll be wanting to go see his wife."

 The first boy, Atash, perked up.
 "I'll be happy to pull the sergeant major!"